v12technology/fluxtion/README.md

 </details>

 ### Step 3
 In your pom use the fluxtion maven plugin, specifying SEPConfig class, output package and class name.
-Inovkes the fluxtion generator to generate a SEP.
+Inovke the fluxtion generator to generate a SEP as part of the build lifecycle.
 <details>
   <summary>Show me</summary>